 Bruce McArthur attended a one-room schoolhouse outside Woodville.
 A classmate recalled him trying to be the teacher’s pet and how he struggled to fit in with the other boys at school.

-McArthur’s mother was Irish Catholic and his father a Scottish Presbyterian; both were devout, causing arguments in which McArthur supported his mother.
+McArthur’s mother was Irish Catholic and his father was a Scottish Presbyterian; both were devout, causing arguments in which McArthur supported his mother.
 This led to mockery from his strict father, who McArthur felt may have sensed his homosexuality.
 McArthur had trouble accepting his sexual orientation which would have been seen as abnormal in rural Ontario at that time.

 He later attended the nearby Fenelon Falls Secondary School, where he met and began dating Janice Campbell.
 McArthur later graduated from a program in general business and married Campbell when he was 23.